Can DtN and GenEO coarse spaces be sufficiently robust for heterogeneous Helmholtz problems?: Conclusions

 \section{Conclusions}

 In this work we have developed and explored a GenEO-type coarse space for additive Schwarz methods that is appropriate for the heterogeneous Helmholtz problem.
 We have conducted extensive numerical tests to show how this approach behaves on a 2D model test problem of a wave guide discretised using finite elements on a pollution-free mesh, comparing our method with the DtN coarse space.
-We find that only our H-GenEO approach is robust to heterogeneity and increasing wave number $k$, and further provides a scalable method such that iteration counts of right-preconditioned GMRES remain almost constant as the number of subdomains grows.
-Wave number independent convergence is observed, albeit at the cost of a coarse space which grows as $k$ increases, and is achieved consistently for non-uniform partitioning into subdomains and in the presence of strong heterogeneity.
+We find that only our H-GenEO approach is robust to heterogeneity and increasing wave number $k$, and further provides good scaling such that iteration counts of right-preconditioned GMRES are only mildly dependent on the number of subdomains.
+This dependence is strongest for lower wave numbers on many subdomains and reduces as $k$ grows.
+Furthermore, convergence does not deteriorate with increasing wave number, albeit at the cost of a coarse space which grows as $k$ increases.
+This is achieved consistently for non-uniform partitioning into subdomains and in the presence of strong heterogeneity.
 These results show promise that H-GenEO can be used as an effective coarse space for challenging heterogeneous problems.